 Fresh buyer confidence has got infused in real estate sector by introduction of regulations like Real Estate Regulatory Authority (RERA).
 People who were thinking of purchasing their first homes are finally making their decisions to go ahead on purchase because they are getting homes within their budget.
 Finance at cheaper rates are available to the buyers now, this is another big driving factor for affordable home sales.

 Currently major cities and towns are seeing several new entrants in mortgage lending space; these lenders are providing small home loans to eligible customers at affordable rates.
 Also, National Housing Banks (NHB’s) are offering refinance of housing loans; this is a definite boost to the sector.
 Affordable housing finance market is set to touch a market share of 6 trillion by 2022 according to reports of India Ratings and Research.
 As per the prediction of the research agency there will be a huge demand for over 25 million middle income group and lower income group homes in next 5 years.

-At this juncture the Affordable housing segment has occupied center stage in India’s real estate development.
+At this juncture the Buy Residential property in India segment has occupied center stage in India’s real estate development.
 This will continue to flourish for few more years.
 Present housing shortage in India is 1.9 crore units, government has acknowledged this requirement and has started to bridge this gap in urban housing.
 The aim to provide homes to country’s 1.3 billion populations may require a massive $1.3 trillion investment in housing sectors in next 7 years.
 Because of support from government policies, financial assistances provided by government and augmentation in affordability the plan to provide affordable homes is getting commercially viable.
 Affordable housing segment is all set to have brighter days in years to come.